 - Another tip I have is that I usually set a timer to make sure that I am not going over the time needed, and repeat the timer as needed per the instructions.

-- Use parchment to line your baking sheet
+- Use parchment to line your baking sheet.
+I love these ones.

 How to Store Homemade French Bread